-6. EXTRAORDINARY MEETINGS OF THE COUNCIL and COMMITTEES
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES

-a The Chairperson of the Council may convene an extraordinary meeting of the

-Council at any time.

-- b If the Chairperson of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The Chairperson of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the Chairperson of a committee [or a sub-committee] does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee [or the sub-committee], any 2 members of the committee [or the sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee].
+- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chair of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - d If the chair of a committee or a sub-committee does not call an extraordinary meeting within 5 days of having been requested to do so by 3 members of the committee or the sub-committee, any 3 members of the committee or the sub-committee an extraordinary meeting of the committee or the sub-committee.